Buy Here Pay Here Car Lots Explained (BHPH)

 - Agreeing to high dealership insurance prices.

-Avoid such expenses by getting your own car insurance coverage.
+Avoid these expenses by getting your own car insurance coverage.

 You Might Also Like: How to Create a Healthy Budget for Your Car Loan